2300181/CS220AU-DP/index.md

 -	Be aware of the privacy policies of the online platforms we use;
 -	Favour security options, such as two-factor authentication;
 -	Encourage the introduction of stricter regulations on the collection and use of data by governments;
--	Be more cautious about how we use social medias.
+-	Use social medias with greater caution.

-For Chinese citizens, the recommendations are more complex as they live under the China's social system, but here are some:
+For Chinese citizens, the recommendations are more complex because of China's social system, but here are some suggestions:
 - Be wary of public Wi-Fi;
-- Be mindful of social media activity and don't share too much information about oneself;
+- Be mindful of social media activity and don't share too much information;
 - Regularly update privacy settings;
 - Stay informed about laws to understand your rights regarding your personal data.